-In addition, under federal law, a plan or insurer may not require that a doctor or other healthcare provider obtain prior authorization (precertification) for prescribing a length of stay of up to 48 hours for the mother and newborn child following a normal vaginal delivery, or 96 hours for the mother and newborn child following a cesarean section delivery.
-However, to use certain providers or facilities, or to reduce your out-of-pocket costs, you may be required to have them precertified.
-You will find additional details in the Precertification section.
+In addition, under federal law, a plan or insurer may not require that a doctor or other healthcare provider obtain prior authorization for prescribing a length of stay of up to 48 hours for the mother and newborn child following a normal vaginal delivery, or 96 hours for the mother and newborn child following a cesarean section delivery.
+However, to use certain providers or facilities, or to reduce your out-of-pocket costs, prior authorization may be required.
+You will find additional details in the Prior Authorization section.